winterland1989/Action.js/README.md

 Document and tutorial
 ---------------------

-First you construct an Action like you contruct a Promise, the differences are that an Action won't run immediately at next tick, and any errors should be return, we will talk about errors later:
+First you construct an Action like you contruct a Promise, the differences are that an Action won't run immediately at next tick, and any errors should be passed to the callback argument, we will talk about errors later:

 ```coffee
 exampleAction = new Action (cb) ->